 What if I get tired, lose my paddle, or get hurt?

 These tours are low-intensity and intended for peaceful enjoyment and education, not competition.
 Beginners are welcome!
-Our experienced guides always come prepared for emergencies.
+Our experienced guides are ACA kayaking instructors and always come prepared for emergencies.

 What is the difficulty level?